-In 1964 Dan Wiesner won a National Design Award by the Canadian Housing Design Council for his design of 419 Moray Street: a single-family, one-storey home featuring a spare, rectangular façade, flat roof and a bold section of unadorned cedar.
+In 1964 Dan Wiesner won a National Design Award from the Canadian Housing Design Council for his design of 419 Moray Street: a single-family, one-storey home featuring a spare, rectangular facade, flat roof and a bold section of unadorned cedar.
 Wiesner, a St. James native, was described in the local press as a talented "do-it-yourself" builder with an imaginative mind.
-In fact, Wiesner, originally a carpenter, was far from an amateur and was responsible for “more than built a dozen homes a year on a custom basis.”
+In fact, Wiesner, originally a carpenter, was far from an amateur and built more than a dozen custom homes a year.
 While he had no formal design training, Wiesner was prompted to enter the national competition due to a number of encouraging comments from friends and through recommendations from several local architectural firms.
 As stated by Wiesner’s wife in a period article: "’Our friends kept saying how original it was and how much they liked it’ ...
-Then, when the architects recommended it, he decided to enter” with 1964 being the first year he made such a submission.
-His award was presented to Wiesner by the Postmaster General John R. Nicholson in Ottawa November 18, 1964.
+Then, when the architects recommended it, he decided to enter,” with 1964 being the first year he made such a submission.
+His award was presented to Wiesner by the Postmaster General John R. Nicholson in Ottawa on November 18, 1964.

-Wiesner belief was that similar thinking was required throughout the Canadian building field, stating: "There -is a greater need for imaginative architectural design in Canada today."
-Specific architectural gestures utilized by Weisner at the Moray Street home include the distinctive wrapping of front beams around an extant tree as well as interior white brick walls and custom designed and built railings.
+Wiesner believed that similar thinking was required throughout the Canadian building field, stating: "There is a greater need for imaginative architectural design in Canada today."
+Specific architectural gestures used by Weisner at the Moray Street home included the distinctive wrapping of front beams around an extant tree as well as interior white brick walls and custom designed and built railings.